Winter De-Icer and Your Landscape

 This past winter, we were all glad to have ice melter available (well, most of us anyway).
 It was in such demand that all types of salts were used, from table salt, to rock salt, to sodium chloride, to calcium chloride, to water conditioner salt.
 Some people also used some home remedies like beet juice and vinegar.
 Most everything did the job, but we’re willing to bet that very few of us considered these substances’ impact on our landscapes.

 Most of the salt from commercial de-icers is concentrated along the edges of sidewalks and driveways where it was directly applied (and where any “over-spray” may have occurred).
 Some is also scattered throughout lawns and landscapes where snow containing ice melt material was thrown.
 Some also gets deposited on the landscape by salty water spray from passing traffic.
-The point is—these salts can all cause problems on your lawn no matter how they ended up there.
+The point is — getting salt on a lawn can cause problems, no matter how the salts ended up there.

 How Excess Salt Affects Plant Life